-When planning loan financing, students should expect a deduction of funds for an origination and insurance fee (a 1% fee, plus an automatic rebate of .5%), at the time of disbursement .
+When planning loan financing, students should expect a deduction of funds for an origination and insurance fee at the time of disbursement.
+For current fees - visit www.studentloans.gov

 Students cancelling all or part of their Direct Student Loan must submit a letter in writing to the Financial Aid Office within 10 days of disbursement.
-Disbursements for student loans will start after the fourth week of September for the Fall semester and the third week of February for the Spring Semester, once attendance has been confirmed.
+Disbursements for student loans usually start after the fourth week of September for the Fall semester and the third week of February for the Spring Semester, once attendance has been confirmed.
 Based upon the timing of the acceptance for the loan, a disbursement date will be created every Tuesday from that point on.
 Policy will allow the first 250 loans (approximate) that are accepted to be disbursed after the fourth week of school.
 Students can check the actual disbursement date on the MySUNYOrange web site in Financial Aid under the Award Payment Schedule tab.
 Upon request, you are entitled to a paper copy of the disbursement notification.
 You may request this form in writing at the Financial Aid office.